-Melody provides an Arcadia DSL (both a simplification and an enrichment of the UML and SysML standards on which it heavily relies) and an engineering tooling environment dedicated to productivity and quality.
-Melody allows engineers to primarily focus on the system definition and on its architecture rather than to try coping with the sometimes complex semantics of UML or SysML languages.
+Capella provides an Arcadia DSL (both a simplification and an enrichment of the UML and SysML standards on which it heavily relies) and an engineering tooling environment dedicated to productivity and quality.
+Capella allows engineers to primarily focus on the system definition and on its architecture rather than to try coping with the sometimes complex semantics of UML or SysML languages.

-At the core of Melody is a constantly challenged balance between remaining as simple as possible for the end-users and providing the required expressivity to model complex systems.
-Melody provides a whole set of advanced, business-focused capabilities:
+At the core of Capella is a constantly challenged balance between remaining as simple as possible for the end-users and providing the required expressivity to model complex systems.
+Capella provides a whole set of advanced, business-focused capabilities:

 - Embedded methodological browser providing a step-by-step workflow and a constant reference to all model content.
-The Arcadia methodology is the DNA of Melody models.
+The Arcadia methodology is the DNA of Capella models.